tsarahbd/healthcare-data-analysis/README.md

 # 🏥 Healthcare Data Analysis: A Comprehensive Study

 ## 📌 Project Overview
-This project focuses on analyzing **healthcare indicators** across various countries over time.
+This project focuses on analyzing **healthcare indicators** across various countries such as USA, Canada, Germany, Nigeria and India between 1990 and 2020.
+The dataset is taken from Kaggle.com and used for the purpose of data analysis to work on my skills. *The accuracy of data is not guaranteed.*

 The dataset includes critical metrics such as:

 - **Life Expectancy**
 - **Hospital Beds per 1,000 People**